 “The key to being able to perform consistently at a high level is recovering between games, so a lot of time is spent stretching, foam rolling, in the cold tubs, working with chiropractors and massage therapist, as well as with the athletic therapist.
 Depending how many days we have between games, we are usually on the field for practice at least 3 times a week.”

-Another key component of the training plan is preparing his mind – which makes sense considering Marc-Olivier’s need to respond quickly and make instant decisions.
+Another key component of the training plan is preparing his mind.
+This makes a lot of sense considering Marc-Olivier’s need to respond quickly and make instant decisions.

 “Meditation has also become a staple of my training.
 Every morning I take at least 10-15 minutes to clear my mind and set my intention and focus for the day.”